codingdie/JSpeex/README.md

 # JSpeex
 A Java Library use jni to decode *.speex to *.wav in pc
-first install libspeex,then git cloen this project,cd release folder
+##first install libspeex,then git cloen this project,cd release folder
 linux:
-1,make -f makefile-linux</br>
+1,make -f makefile-linux
-2,make -f makefile-linux install</br>
+2,make -f makefile-linux install
-mac:</br>
+mac:
 1,make -f makefile-mac
 2,make -f makefile-mac install
 then import the jar 'jspeex.jar' in the dir release folder